OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 Compression, decompression and compaction have a potentially significant impact on performance within leveled,  and so configuration items of notable importance are:

 - `leveled.compression_method`; should be set to zstd, unless objects are sent to Riak compressed, in which case configure as `none`.
-  - in testing `zstd` has been demonstrated to be, the most efficient available option (when compared to `native` which uses zlib compression, or `lz4`).
+  - in testing `zstd` has been demonstrated to be the most efficient available option (when compared to `native` which uses zlib compression, or `lz4`).
 - `leveled.ledger_compression`; if `compression_method` is set to `none`, then compression should still be enabled here e.g. set to `zstd`.
   - the ledger does not store object values, but stores the object keys and metadata in blocks by key order.
   - it is recommended to use some form of compression on the ledger, even when all values are pre-compressed.
 The ledger blocks are generally highly compressible, even when the values are not.